khramoff/rfid-project/README.md

 rfid-project
 ============
 This is just my various rfid projects.
-YOu are free to use my code.
+You are free to use my code.